factor-io/docs/docs/learn/step_2_your_first_command.md

 ```
 This is a YAML-formatted file which consists of a hash where the key is the service name and the leaves are the URIs to the Connectors.

 A **Connector** is a web service which acts as a common API to all third party services.
 The `factor run` and `factor server` commands (which we will use) depend on the connector service to integrate with third party services.
-You can run your own connector service and even buid your own integrations.
+You can run your own connector service and even build your own integrations.
 In these examples we will use an open and public connector service provided by Factor.io at `open-connectors.factor.io`.

 ## Run your first command
 First, go to [http://requestb.in/](http://requestb.in/) and `Create a RequestBin`.
 Replace the URL value with the one provided by RequestBin.